-As part of the Sanctuary's commitment to improve biodiversity on our land, we hold conservation volunteer days across all our farms to carry out tasks such as hedge laying and planting, woodland management, grassland restoration and species monitoring.
+As part of the Sanctuary's commitment to improve biodiversity on our land, we hold seasonal Conservation Wednesdays across all our farms to carry out tasks such as hedge laying and planting, woodland management, grassland restoration and species monitoring.
 We are always looking for ways to improve habitat for our wild residents by providing year-round food and shelter for insects, birds and mammals, which create feasts for our senses too.

 If you would like to donate your time and energy and help us with this work, we would love to see you!